dgrtwo/RData/_transcript/raw/code_lesson2.md

 Now every shape represents a different cut of the diamond.

 Now, this scatter plot is one "layer", which means we can add additional layers besides the scatter plot using the plus sign.
 For example, what if we want to add a smoothing curve that shows the general trend of the data?
-That's a layer called geom_smooth.
+That's a layer called `geom_smooth`.

 So let's take this plot, take out the color, and add a smoothing trend:

 The gray area around the curve is a confidence interval, suggesting how much uncertainty there is in this smoothing curve.
-If we want to turn off the confidence interval, we can add an option to the geom_smooth later; specifically "se=FALSE", where "s.e." stands for "standard error."
+If we want to turn off the confidence interval, we can add an option to the `geom_smooth` later; specifically "se=FALSE", where "s.e." stands for "standard error."

 This gets rid of the gray area and now we can just see the smoothing curve.

-Similarly, if we would rather show a best fit straight line rather than a curve, we can change the "method" option in the geom_smooth layer.
+Similarly, if we would rather show a best fit straight line rather than a curve, we can change the "method" option in the `geom_smooth` layer.
 In this case it's method="lm", where "lm" stands for "Linear model".

-There we fit a best fit line to the relationship between carat and price with this geom_smooth layer.
+There we fit a best fit line to the relationship between carat and price with this `geom_smooth` layer.

 If you used a color aesthetic, ggplot will create one smoothing curve for each color.
 For example, if we add "color=clarity":

 Now we see it actually fits one curve for each of these colors.
 This is a useful way to compare and contrast multiple trends.
-Note that you can show this smoothing curve layer *without* showing your scatter plot layer, simply by removing the geom_point() layer:
+Note that you can show this smoothing curve layer *without* showing your scatter plot layer, simply by removing the `geom_point()` layer: